NOTE: This year, we are broadcasting our Passover Service LIVE. You can watch it on 4/16/22 at 9:30pm ET

 Exodus 12:2- This month shall be your beginning of months; it shall be the first month of the year to you.
 3 – “Speak to all the congregation of Israel, saying:`On the tenth day of this month every man shall take for himself a lamb, according to the house of his father, a lamb for a household.
 4 – And if the household is too small for the lamb, let him and his neighbor next to his house take it according to the number of the persons; according to each man’s need you shall make your count for the lamb.
 5 – Your lamb shall be without blemish, a male of the first year.
 You may take it from the sheep or from the goats.
 6 – Now you shall keep it until the fourteenth day of the same month.
 Then the whole assembly of the congregation of Israel shall kill it between the evenings.

 So we see that on the tenth day of the month of Abib, the lamb was to be set aside from Yahushua the Messiah entered Jerusalem and was often examined and questioned.
-He was found to be without blemish and they killed Him on 14th day of the 1st month, the exact time that Passover lambs were being slaughtered in Jerusalem.
+He was found to be without blemish, then they killed Him on 14th day of the 1st month, at that exact time that Passover lambs were being slaughtered in Jerusalem.

 Exodus 12:7- `And they shall take some of the blood and put it on the two doorposts and on the lintel of the houses where they eat it.
 8 – Then they shall eat the flesh on that night; roasted in fire, with unleavened bread and with bitter herbs they shall eat it.